How is Stelara injected or administered?

 The dosage and frequency of administration depend on the condition being treated.
 For example:

-- For psoriasis and psoriatic arthritis: One injection (either 45mg or 90mg) is administered at weeks 0 and 4, and then every 12 weeks thereafter
+- For psoriasis and psoriatic arthritis in adults: One injection (either 45mg or 90mg) is administered at weeks 0 and 4, and then every 12 weeks thereafter.
+The pediatric dose varies depending on body weight

-- For Crohn’s disease and ulcerative colitis: One injection (either 260mg, 390mg, or 520mg depending on bodyweight) at week 0, followed by a 90mg dose every 8 weeks thereafter.
+- For Crohn’s disease and ulcerative colitis in adults: One injection (either 260mg, 390mg, or 520mg depending on bodyweight) at week 0, followed by a 90mg dose every 8 weeks thereafter.

 Stelara is recommended to be given under the guidance and supervision of a health care provider.
 However, with appropriate training, caregivers can be taught how to administer it or certain people can be taught how to self-administer it.